 Carlson and his team recently launched the two flagship programs on the network’s streaming service, Fox Nation.
 Tucker Carlson Originals is an in-depth documentary series where Carlson and his producers travel to important stories and bring them into sharper focus.
 Tucker Carlson Today is a new show every Monday, Wednesday and Friday featuring a single in-studio guest having a long conversation with Carlson that often lasts for an entire hour.
 Both programs are available to stream on FOXNation.com

-Prior to the launch of his primetime program, Carlson served as a co-host of FOX & Friends Weekend (weekends 6-10AM/ET).
+Prior to the launch of his primetime Fox News Channel program, Carlson served as a co-host of FOX & Friends Weekend (weekends 6-10AM/ET).
 He also provided analysis for America’s Election Headquarters on primary and caucus nights, including the 2016 and 2012 presidential elections, as well as the 2014 midterm election.
-In addition, he also produced an FNC special, "Fighting for Our Children's Minds," in 2010.

 Carlson graduated with a B.A. in history from Trinity College.